-- Look for a small recessed button (usually found at the back of the router) – may be marked ‘Reset’.
+- Look for a small hole or recessed button (usually found at the back of the router) marked ‘Reset’ or similar.

-- Use a pen or small pointed object to press and hold down the reset button for up to 30 seconds to reset the router to default factory settings.
+- Use a pen or small pointed object (if neccessary) to press and hold down the reset button for up to 30 seconds to reset the router to default factory settings.

 - The lights on the router will usually go out or start flashing when the reset takes place – you can then release the button.

-Once the router is reset you now need to set up the router before you can access the internet again or connect via wireless.
+Once the router is reset you may need to login and set up the router before you can access the internet again or connect via wireless.